Beyond Flat Unknown Labels in Open-World Object Detection: Preliminaries

-The DETR architecture in general consists of four main components: (1) a CNN backbone that extracts feature maps from the input image; (2) a transformer encoder–decoder module, where the encoder processes the feature map into a global, contextualized representation, and the decoder employs a fixed set of learned object queries to attend to this representation, producing object-level embeddings for each query; (3) prediction heads that transform each query embedding into a class probability and a bounding box prediction; and (4) a Hungarian matcher that assigns each ground-truth object to exactly one query, while all remaining queries are treated as background.
+\textbf{D-DETR.} We adopt \gls{ddetr} \cite{DDETR} as the base detection architecture.
+It consists of four main components: (1) a CNN backbone that extracts multi-scale feature maps from the input image; (2) a transformer encoder–decoder module, where the encoder processes these features and the decoder uses a fixed set of learned object queries with multi-scale deformable attention to produce object-level embeddings; (3) prediction heads that map each query embedding to a class probability and a bounding box; and (4) a Hungarian matching mechanism used during training to assign each ground-truth object to a unique query, with unmatched queries treated as background.